prasantadh/ctfs/cybertalents/practice_web.md

 2. View the page source of the webpage by right clicking and selecting 'View Page Source'.

-3. You'll find a comment that includes support username and password.
+3. You'll find the following comment that includes support username and password.

    _TODO: remove this line ,  for maintenance purpose use this(user:support password:x34245323)_